 A few more conditions must be met, but the advantage is to be able to expense costs such as relocation, school fees, rent and utilities, and even home leave of one trip per year.
-If you think you might be eligible for the Impatriate tax regime, talk to your employer about applying.
+If you think you might be eligible for the impatriate tax regime, talk to your employer about applying.

-Luxembourg income tax comes from income from your own business, from employment, from pensions, investments, rentals and other miscellaneous items like private assets, capital gains and casual services.
-If you work in Luxembourg you will have to pay income tax and follow the Luxembourg income tax law.
+Luxembourg income tax comes from income from your own business, from employment, from pensions, investments, rentals, and other miscellaneous items like private assets, capital gains and casual services.
+If you work in Luxembourg, you will have to pay income tax and follow the Luxembourg income tax law.

 Capital gains on the disposal of assets held by individuals are taxable as miscellaneous income.
 The tax varies according to whether the asset is sold within or after a minimum holding period.
 There are short-term gains and long-term gains, and exemptions when moving to new dwellings for professional or family reasons.

-There are over 20 income tax brackets that vary from 0 to 42%.
+There are over 20 income tax brackets that vary from zero to 42%.
 The balancing out of income tax rates also depend if the individual is single, married, divorced or widowed, with or without children, and over 64 years of age or not.

 This is all determined by what is written on your tax card that helps an employer calculate correctly.
-These tax cards are issued automatically up to 30 days after registering at the social security office (mandatory when registering in Luxembourg).
+These tax cards are issued automatically up to 30 days after registering at the social security office (which is mandatory when registering in Luxembourg).
 A new tax card is applicable in case a resident changes address and civil status, but it’s up to the resident to announce this to the authorities via specific tax form.

-When living in Luxembourg as a Luxembourg resident there are a certain number of expenses you are entitled to deduct from your taxable income:
+When living in Luxembourg as a resident there are a certain number of expenses you are entitled to deduct from your taxable income:

 - Employment income between €540 to €2,574